I bring an adaptable and systemic approach to Massage Therapy that emphasizes results over any one technique or modality.

 But if this pain has been a problem for a long time?
 We’re going to want to look at your whole body, starting from the hips, up the spine, and out from there depending on the specifics of the case.

-I feel it’s important (and more effective) to extend the systemic approach beyond the scope of your body.
+It’s important (and more effective) to extend the systemic approach beyond the scope of your body.

 Some issues are caused by outside influences, previous experiences or injuries, occupational hazards, and more.